Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Starting ISO 14064 implementation requires a structured approach that ensures methodological consistency from day one.

-Below, we guide you through the essential phases to begin implementing ISO 14064 in your corporate sustainability strategy with clarity, confidence, and efficiency:
+Below, we guide you through the essential phases to begin implementing ISO 14064 with confidence, clarity and efficiency in your corporate sustainability strategy:

-1. Define the purpose of the inventory: the standard requires clarity on whether the inventory is for regulatory compliance, public tenders, CSRD reporting, customer requirements, or an internal decarbonization plan.
+1. Define the purpose of the inventory: the standard requires clarity on the purpose, whether it is regulatory compliance, tenders, CSRD reporting, customer requirements or an internal decarbonisation plan.

-2. Establish organizational boundaries: determine whether the inventory is based on operational control, financial control, equity share, or a combination.
+2. Establish the organisational boundaries: determine whether the inventory covers operational control, financial control, equity share or a combination.

-3. Collect structural activity data: including energy consumption, mobility and logistics, processes, procurement, waste and water, and fugitive emissions.
-This is where software can reduce workload by up to 60%.
+3. Collect the structural data: including energy consumption, mobility and logistics, processes, procurement, waste and water, and fugitive emissions.
+This is where software can notably reduce the time involved.

-4. Calculate emissions and generate documentation: the software should produce methodological notes, technical annexes, source descriptions, and category-level indicators.
+4. Calculate emissions and generate the documentation: the software should create methodological notes, technical annexes, source descriptions and category-level indicators.

 5. Prepare for independent verification: the standard requires strict traceability.
-A robust software solution simplifies evidence management, primary data sources, intermediate calculations, and version history.
+Good software makes it easier to manage evidence, primary sources, intermediate calculations and version history.

-Technology and rigor to integrate ISO 14064 into corporate sustainability strategy
+Technology and rigour to integrate ISO 14064 into corporate sustainability strategy

-Implementing ISO 14064 in 2025 requires precision, structure, and tools capable of transforming fragmented data into verifiable information.
+Implementing ISO 14064 requires precision, structure and tools capable of transforming fragmented data into verifiable information.

-In this context, Manglai stands out as the only platform combining regulatory rigor, scalability, advanced automation, and CSRD-aligned reporting within a single system.
-If you are looking for an inventory that can pass audits, support decarbonization decisions, and be presented to any authority or client, Manglai is the most robust and efficient option available.
+In this context, Manglai stands out for combining regulatory rigour, scalability, automation and CSRD-aligned reporting within a single system.
+If you are looking for an inventory that can pass audits, support decarbonisation decisions and be presented to any authority or client, Manglai is a very solid option to achieve it.
+You can see the details in Manglai's ISO 14064 solution.

-FAQs about the best software for ISO 14064 implementation
+Frequently asked questions about the best software for implementing ISO 14064

 Do I need software to become ISO 14064 certified?